giftey146/AI-week-4-Assignmet/README.md

 Can create filter bubbles that limit user exposure to diverse content Legal and ethical obligations to ensure fair treatment of all users Poor personalization can damage brand reputation and user trust

+AIOps Deployment Efficiency Analysis

+How AIOps Improves Software Deployment Efficiency

+AIOps enhances deployment efficiency through predictive analytics, automated decision-making, and self-healing capabilities that reduce manual intervention and prevent failures before they occur.

+Two Key Examples

+1. Automated Rollback and Deployment Optimization Harness uses AI to automatically roll back failed deployments, minimizing the need for human intervention.
+CircleCI has used AI technology to conduct CI/CD workflows with the optimal execution model.
+This eliminates manual monitoring and reduces deployment failure impact.

+2. Predictive Failure Prevention
+By applying machine learning models to historical data, teams can identify problems during the installation phase of a new system and shape deployments to be less at risk of going down when they go live.
+This allows teams to address potential issues before they cause deployment failures, significantly reducing downtime and manual troubleshooting.

+Summary

+Both examples demonstrate how AI shifts deployment from reactive to proactive management, resulting in faster, more reliable software releases.